The best things to do in Marrakech

 But you will need some Marrakech local knowledge to truly get a handle on the city and start to see it as more than just a jumble of beautiful tiles, endless alleyways, market stalls, and heritage sites.

 It would certainly be worthwhile to do a tour when you arrive, to get to know Marrakech and get some tips on what to do and where to eat for the rest of your stay.
-I would recommend this private tour of Marrakech that is quite affordable.
+I would recommend this private tour of Marrakech which is quite affordable.

 I would suggest either this tour of the souks, or there is also this artisan tour where you’ll get to meet some of the people who make the goods.

-And I absolutely love the Moroccan food and always wish I could make it better.
+And I absolutely love Moroccan food and always wish I could make it better.
 You could try this tagine cookery class or, if you would prefer just to eat, this street food tour of Marrakech.

 For some more general guided tours of Marrakech to really explore the city with a local, here are a few more great options: